vavesparashar/blog/src/_talks/Twitter and their monetization problem.md

 <img src="https://github.com/vavesparashar/blog/blob/Without-issues/src/assets/images/Untitled.png?raw=true" alt="New-Twitter-UI" width="350"/>

-How they monetize spaces will be interesting. **Spotify did it with audio but music makes the majority of their revenue** and only **20% of revenue comes from the podcast.**
+How they monetize spaces will be interesting. **Spotify did it with audio but music makes the majority of their revenue** and **[Podcast](https://techcrunch.com/2021/07/28/podcasts-focus-spotify-user-growth/)** has been catching up.

 The podcast might be where Twitter can niche down.